Onkel Pö: Eppendorf

 Soon after opening, on 1 October 1970, Onkel Pö moved to Lehmweg 44 in Eppendorf, where Ballhouse Eppendorf had been.
 Bernd Cordua left, and it was run by Peter Marxen on his own.

 From 1975, Onkel Pö was one of the venues of the Jazz Festival in Hamburg, which was called New Jazz Festival at the time.
 To make the festival a success, the musicians, including Albert Mangelsdorff, Wolfgang Dauner and Gerd Dudek played for reduced remuneration.

 Among the jazz musicians who played at Onkel Pö were John Abercrombie, Chet Baker, Art Blakey, Carla Bley, James Booker, Joanne Brackeen, Dollar Brand, Michael Brecker, Gary Burton, Don Cherry, Chick Corea, Gil Evans, Jan Garbarek, Dizzy Gillespie, Steve Goodman, Dexter Gordon, Charlie Haden, Louis Hayes, Joe Henderson, Bobby Hutcherson, Leo Kottke, Steve Kuhn, Dave Liebman, Michael Mantler, Pat Metheny, Alphonse Mouzon, Marvin "Hannibal" Peterson, Tom Shaka, Woody Shaw, Archie Shepp, Horace Silver, Ralph Towner, Bennie Wallace, Mike Westbrook, Yōsuke Yamashita, and Attila Zoller.
 Al Jarreau and Helen Schneider started their international careers there.

 On 12 March 1976, Al Jarreau played for the first of three evenings in Onkel Pö.
 The concert on the second evening was broadcast live on Norddeutscher Rundfunk (NDR) radio, and Al Jarreau was signed up for a television show, The Al Jarreau Show.

 The television talk show in NDR, NDR Talk Show, was recorded in Onkel Pö, but moved back to the studios because Peter Marxen refused to allow Arno Breker in as a guest.

-New Wave Bands such as the Talking Heads and the Roundheads performed in Onkel Pö.
+New Wave Bands such as Talking Heads and the Roundheads performed in Onkel Pö.